-Impact's work has identified significant potential for both further high grade VMS deposits at depth and for up to several kilometres along-strike from the Commonwealth Mine and importantly bulk tonnage lower grade disseminated gold and silver mineralisation that either was not recognised or was ignored by the early miners and previous explorers.
+Impact's work has identified significant potential for both further high grade massive sulphide deposits at depth and along strike from the Commonwealth Mine and importantly bulk tonnage lower grade disseminated gold and silver mineralisation that either was not recognised or was ignored by the early miners and previous explorers.
 In addition it is interpreted that there are at least two mineralised horizons in the rock sequence.